OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 ### Level 3: Defense-in-Depth and Resiliency

 Level 3 adds mechanisms that increase the cost of reverse engineering the application.
 It can be applied to add an additional layer of protection for apps that process sensitive data.
-Vendors may also opt to implement the L3 requirements as a means of protecting their intellectual property and prevent tampering with the app.
+Vendors may also opt to implement the L3 requirements as a means of protecting their intellectual property and to prevent tampering with the app.

 ### Level 4: Defense-in-Depth and Strong Resiliency